-- FATF 2019 Guidance for a Risk-Based Approach for TSCPs: TCSP services run high risks to be exploited by criminals. - FATF and Egmont Group's 2018 Report on Concealment of Beneficial Ownership: TCSPs represent the highest proportion of professional intermediaries involved in the establishment of legal persons, legal arrangements and related bank accounts used in schemes to obscure beneficial ownership. - FATF's 2022 Report on the State of Effectiveness Compliance with FATF Standards: TCSP sectors are among the poorest performing sectors regulated for AML/CFT purposes worldwide - European Commission's 2021 Supra-National ML/TF Risk Assessment (sNRA): The ML risk relating to trusts and other legal arrangements is assessed as "very high". - 2023 Transparency International Report investigating company and real estate ownership in France: A substantial proportion of French real estate (incl. in the Côte d'Azur) is owned through (foreign) SCIs which allow for BOs to remain anonymous.
+- FATF 2019 Guidance for a Risk-Based Approach for TSCPs: TCSP services run high risks to be exploited by criminals. - FATF and Egmont Group's 2018 Report on Concealment of Beneficial Ownership: TCSPs represent the highest proportion of professional intermediaries involved in the establishment of legal persons, legal arrangements and related bank accounts used in schemes to obscure beneficial ownership. - FATF's 2022 Report on the State of Effectiveness Compliance with FATF Standards: TCSP sectors are among the poorest performing sectors regulated for AML/CFT purposes worldwide - European Commission's 2022 Supra-National ML/TF Risk Assessment (sNRA): The ML risks relating to companies and to trusts & other legal arrangements are all assessed as "very high". - 2023 Transparency International Report investigating company and real estate ownership in France: A substantial proportion of French real estate (incl. in the Côte d'Azur) is owned through (foreign) SCIs which allow for BOs to remain anonymous.